Tachyon-Sonics/ChaosCastle/README.md

 Then I had this weird idea: what if I wrote my own Modula-2 to Java converter?

 The idea was not so weird after all: I had compiler courses.
-I also worked on refactoring Eclipse plugins involving complex Java to Java code transformations; and I had a basic knowledge of the antlr parser library.
+I also worked on Eclipse plugins involving complex Java to Java code transformations (refactoring); and I had a basic knowledge of the antlr parser library.

 Don't get me wrong, it still took the equivalent of *several weeks* at full time to finalize the Modula-2 to Java translator.
 You can find it at ([www.github.com/Modula2Java17/Modula2Java17](https://github.com/Tachyon-Sonics/Modula2Java17)) if you are interested.
 And even if it could successfully convert the whole game:

 - The translator probably still has many bugs when used on other Modula-2 programs, as my own game was the only "big" Modula-2 program on which I tested it
-- The resulting game did not run as it used pointer arithetic at some places, which could not be converted in Java.
+- The resulting game did not run because it used pointer arithetic at some places, which could not be converted in Java.
 I had to manually modify the resulting Java code.
     - I still plan to improve the Modula-2 to Java translator to handle pointer arithmetic in the future
 - I had to "fix" a few non portable stuff in the original Modula-2 code, but I could keep it to a minimum.
 - I still had to rewrite the operating system dependent parts in Java (the "Library"): graphics, sounds, etc.